0xYak/yakTools/README.md

 # yakTools
-Please use the "Select website" function first
+Please use the "Select website" function first.
 Meant for use on Linux distros ONLY!
 More features to come!